tecepeipe/telegram-uploader/README.md

 # telegram-uploader
 Use Telegram messages as backup medium.
-Message limit is 2GB.
+Each message (file) limit is 2GB.
+No limit of total of messages (be mindful about [ToS](https://telegram.org/tos))

 requires: a local Telegram Bot ([docker](https://hub.docker.com/r/aiogram/telegram-bot-api))